 [2] Predicating Child Support on Bonus or Other Variable Income

-If the child support obligor receives bonus or other variable income that is to be used in a child support determination, evidence should be presented to the court as to the taxes on such income so that the net amount may be determined.
+If the child support obligor receives a bonus or other variable income that is to be used in a child support determination, evidence should be presented to the court as to the taxes on such income so that the net amount may be determined.
 To the extent such additional income will result in income in excess of the child support guidelines, any child support order should be at a minimum the top of the guidelines and at a maximum the top guideline percentage applied to the actual income.
 Dowling v.
 Szymczak, 309 Conn.
 390 (2013), Maturo v.
 Maturo, 296 Conn.
 80 (2010).

 [3] Establishing a Wage Withholding